 The new paint job is thanks to the Public Art Fund.
 New York-based artist Tauba Auerbach designed a "dazzle camouflage" pattern for the boat, inspired by camouflage patterns painted on ships that crossed the Atlantic Ocean during World War I. It took 20 people around 25 days to paint the John J. Harvey, working from Auerbach's instructions.

-On Saturdays and Sundays beginning on July 13, the John J. Harvey will offer free trips of 45 minutes to an hour.
-Tickets will be released to all members of the public at PublicArtFund.org and Fireboat.org starting in mid-June.
+The John J. Harvey is at Pier 25 in Hudson River Park through Sept.
+23 offering free trips of 45 minutes to an hour.
+Tickets are available to all members of the public at PublicArtFund.org and Fireboat.org.
 Reservations are first come, first served.

 — Terese Loeb Kreuzer

 Docked at Pier 25 in Hudson River Park, a crew member of the John J. Harvey throws a line to tie the boat to the dock.
 Another crew member guides the process of lowering the fireboat's gangplank into position.
 (Photos: © Terese Loeb Kreuzer 2018)